 Last month the Research Triangle Foundation submitted an application to the US2020 City Competition as the leader of a Triangle-wide coalition of Park companies and non-profits committed to support a massive effort to increase STEM (Science Technology Engineering & Math) mentoring of under served students in our region.
 Research Triangle High School, Citizen Schools of Durham and Cisco Systems and are among our guiding coalition of companies.
-A full list of our current partners can be found here and we’re expecting to expand this group as we head into the New Year.

 We received word last week that our application was selected as a finalist from a pool of 52 Round 1 coalitions nationwide!
 We now compete in Round 2 with 12 other cities including Boston, Philadelphia, New York City, and San Francisco for three to five winning grant packages.
 As finalists, our Round 2 application will include a business plan for an online match-making service that will streamline, bolster, and support STEM mentorship opportunities offered to Park employees by simplifying the ways non-profits access and recruit employee volunteers.